amahdy/follow-vaadin/README.md

-# Polymer App Toolbox - Drawer Template
+# Follow Vaadin PWA App

-This template is a starting point for building apps using a drawer-based layout.
-The layout is provided by `app-layout` elements.
+### Features

+* PWA with Polymer and Vaadin Elements.
+* Push notification of new updates.
+* Navigate through YT playlists.
+* Smooth animation.
+* Fully responsive layout.
+* Mixture of APIs used.
+* Interactive social sharing.

+### Instructions

-This template, along with the `polymer-cli` toolchain, also demonstrates use of the "PRPL pattern" This pattern allows fast first delivery and interaction with the content at the initial route requested by the user, along with fast subsequent navigation by pre-caching the remaining components required by the app and
+This app, along with the `polymer-cli` toolchain, also demonstrates use of the "PRPL pattern" This pattern allows fast first delivery and interaction with the content at the initial route requested by the user, along with fast subsequent navigation by pre-caching the remaining components required by the app and